-nik

 The English suffix -nik is of Slavic origin.
 It approximately corresponds to the suffix "-er" and nearly always denotes an agent noun (that is, it describes a person related to the thing, state, habit, or action described by the word to which the suffix is attached).
-In the cases where a native English language coinage may occur, the "-nik"-word often bears an ironic connotation.
+In the cases where a native English language coinage may occur, the "-nik"-word often bears an ironic connotation, as in the case of the terms coined for the failed rocket launch of the U.S. satellite rival to Sputnik, such as kaputnik, dudnik and flopnik among others.

 History

-The suffix existed in English in a dormant state for a long time, in borrowed terms.
+The suffix existed in English for a long time.
 An example is raskolnik, recorded by the Oxford English Dictionary as known since 1723.
 There have been two main waves of the introduction of this suffix into English language.
 The first was driven by Yinglish words contributed by Yiddish speakers from Eastern Europe.
 The second surge was observed after the launch of the first Sputnik satellite by the Soviet Union on October 4, 1957.